Fundraising videos can be a powerful tool, when done right. Some advice…

 Stories are the only thing people remember for long.
 And the only thing that truly moves us.

 Maybe you produce only one fundraising video a year for your big annual event.
 But then what do you do with it?
 I find this mystifies many nonprofits.
 You can put that video to work year round.
 Here are some tips.

 1. Do more than post to YouTube.
 Take the next step and use the code from YouTube to embed the video in your nonprofit’s homepage.
 Make sure you use video SEO tricks.
 Also work on a short catchy title, but make it more descriptive than cute so people can find the video through search.

-3. Repurpose your video.
+3. Repurpose your fundraising video.
 Edit your big video down to a preview or teaser version for posting on YouTube with a link to your homepage to see more.
 Or cut your longer video into sections and post each section on YouTube, again with a link to your homepage to see more.
-Remember the goal is not just to be seen on YouTube, but to draw people to your website.
+Remember the goal is not just to be seen on YouTube, but to draw people to your website to donate.

 4. Add video to your email newsletters.
-Videos can be compressed so they work well in emails.
-Or use a thumbnail image that opens a video.
-Also think of adding a snippet of just audio.
+The technology is not yet there for every email program to play video right from the inbox.
+You can use a thumbnail image that opens the landing page for your video.
+Also think of adding a snippet of just audio in the email.
 How great to click and hear a thank you from someone you helped.